 Opt-out of communications.
 You may opt-out of marketing-related emails and other direct marketing communications by following the opt-out or unsubscribe instructions at the bottom of the email, or by contacting us.
 Please note that if you choose to opt-out of marketing-related emails, you may continue to receive service-related and other non-marketing emails.

 Cookies.
-For information about cookies employed by the Service and how to control them, see our
+For information about cookies employed by the Service and how to control them, see our Cookie Notice.

 Blocking images/clear gifs: Most browsers and devices allow you to configure your device to prevent images from loading.
 To do this, follow the instructions in your particular browser or device settings.